 Increase in Energy Costs

 One of the first signs of issues with your windows is an increase in your energy or fuel bills.
-If these costs go up, it could be a sign that your windows are not sealing properly, leading to air slowly leaking out and your heat or air conditioning systems to start working in overdrive.
+If these costs go up, it could be a sign that your windows are not sealing properly, leading to air slowly leaking out and your heat or air conditioning systems starting to work in overdrive.

 An energy audit can help you pinpoint the location of the leak and determine if repairs or replacements are necessary.
 In the long run, catching an energy leak early and replacing a faulty window quickly can save you a significant amount of money.